MateusMaiaDS/rjuliabugs/README.md

 ## Using `rjuliabugs` in parallel

-The `JuliaBUGS` library in `julia` provide support to parallel sampling with `AbstractMCMC`.
-However, to be able to perform multi-threaded sampling of multiple chains, while originally this is is easely done in Julia only by initilazing a session with the `-t <n_threads>` argument, in order to be able to do it through `rjuliabugs` some prior steps are needed.
-The easiest way of doing it is to define the enviroment variable `JULIA_NUM_THREADS=n_threads` with `n_threads` being the number of cores we want to run your code in parallel.
+The `JuliaBUGS` library in Julia supports parallel sampling through `AbstractMCMC`.
+While in a native Julia session this can be easily enabled by launching Julia with the `-t <n_threads>` flag, using multithreaded sampling via `rjuliabugs` requires additional setup.

-To ensure `rjuliabugs` can utilize multithreading correctly through Julia, you may need to explicitly set the `JULIA_NUM_THREADS` environment variable.
+Specifically, you must define the environment variable `JULIA_NUM_THREADS=n_threads`, where `n_threads` is the number of threads (or CPU cores) you wish to use for parallel computation.
+This ensures that `rjuliabugs` can properly initialize Julia with multithreading support when running multiple chains in parallel from within an R session.
+The instructions on how to configure `JULIA_NUM_THREADS` and enable multithreading in your environment, are the following:

 1. Open your terminal or command prompt.
 2. Check what is set as `JULIA_NUM_THREADS` is set by running: